zld3002/c0lang/cc0/codex/README.txt

-  --print-codes    Print out the internal language's representation -i        --interactive    Run code in interactive mode for command line use -e        --emacs_mode     Run in mode compatible with emacs plugin
+  --print-codes    Print out the internal language's representation -i        --interactive    Run code in interactive mode for command line use -e        --emacs_mode     Run in mode compatible with emacs plugin -r '<call>' --run='<call>' Run <call> instead of 'main()'
+                             <call> must be quoted and may not contain whitespace

  NOTE: the --print-codes and -V options currently are meaningless to the debugger.

 ----------------------------------------------------------------------
 Debugger commands